 Making Disciples is a baptism exploration class held each spring for students in grade 3 or higher.
 Each candidate for baptism is paired with an adult mentor for eight weeks of one-on-one faith exploration.

 For more information about Making Disciples for children grades 3-5, contact Amanda O’Mahoney, Director of Children’s Ministry.

-If you have a youth grades 6-12 interested in learning more about baptism, contact Corey Miller, Youth Minister.
+If you have a youth grades 6-12 interested in learning more about baptism, contact Becky Schroeder, Youth Minister.